JV-conseil-Internet-Consulting/django-azure-active-directory-signin/README.md

 ]
 ```

-Can be subclassed to cutomize validation rules for users.
+Can be subclassed to customize validation rules for users.

 ```py
 import logging